CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-import

-Provides commands to configure route leaking, where a destination VRF wants to know the routes of a source VRF.
+Provides commands to configure IPv6 route leaking, where a destination VRF wants to know the routes of a source VRF.
 As routes come and go in the source VRF, they dynamically leak to the destination VRF through BGP.

 - - -

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-import from-vrf

-Provides commands to configure VRF to VRF route leaking for the IPv6 address-family.
+Provides commands to configure VRF to VRF route leaking for IPv6.

 - - -